adrifallas12/Informatica_CDGC_Custom_Lineage_Accelerator/README.md

 Before you begin, ensure you have met the following requirements:

 * Have installed a code editor (e.g. VS Code]
-* A csv file with the name of the columns
+* A column_names.csv file filled with the name of the columns.
+Make sure the name of the file is the same, if not, modify the script were applicable
 * Supply one reference ID from your source and target tables in Informatica CDGC

 ## Usage